mobluse/coderdojo-raspbian-sv/README.md

 ##Installation##

-First you install NOOBS on an SD-card.
+First you unpack NOOBS on an SD-card.
 You can use Windows or Mac OS X for this, but below is shown for Raspbian Linux.

 Skip to next heading if you have a new, blank SD-card.